With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreChildren Youth And Family Services is a mental health clinic in Washington County, Vermont, located at 579 South Barre Road, 5641 zip code.
-Children Youth And Family Services offers outpatient treatment.
-Children Youth And Family Services provides group therapy, individual psychotherapy and couples/family therapy to children / adolescents.
+Learn MoreChildren Youth And Family Services is a mental health facility in Washington County, VT, located at 579 South Barre Road, 5641.
+Children Youth And Family Services provides outpatient treatment.
+Children Youth And Family Services provides behavior modification, group therapy and couples/family therapy to children / adolescents.
 Children Youth And Family Services also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Children Youth And Family Services include education services, case management and therapeutic foster care.
+Some other services available at Children Youth And Family Services include therapeutic foster care, case management and family psychoeducation.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.